Parameter Estimation Bias From Overlapping Binary Black Hole Events In Second Generation Interferometers: RESULTS

-When the two signals have a time separation greater than the period in which the signal is in the detector then the sampler will favour the louder signal.
+When the two signals have a time separation greater than the visible duration of the signal in the detector then the sampler will favour the louder signal.
 In this situation the signals would have been recorded as separate detections and would not be studied with wide enough time priors to cover both signals.

 In the situation where Signal A is both louder than Signal B and merges at a later time, the recovered posterior is much closer to that of Signal A. This is because most of the power is within the period of Signal A. However, if Signal B merges after Signal A, the posterior is more likely to recover significant bias, even at lower SNR ratios.
 The reverse is true if the relative SNRs of the two signals are swapped.